yobichan/techwriting_showcase/docs/installing-git-with-wsl.md

 # About this guide

-This guide helps you install Git on your work computer with WSL preinstalled.
+This guide helps you install Git on your Windows work computer with WSL preinstalled.

-## Target audience

-This guide is intended for:

-- Developers who need to use Git on their work computers
-- Users who have basic knowledge of Linux commands
+{% include include_git_target_audience.md %}

 {% include include_git_prereqs.md %}

 # Installing Git on WSL

-The full isntallation of git requires the following steps.
+The full installation of git requires the following steps.

 ## Starting WSL